Indiana University of Pennsylvania will officially cut the ribbon to open the IUP Performing Arts Center at 7:00 p.m. on September 18, 2008.

 The IUP Wind Ensemble will present Stamp’s arrangement of “The Star Spangled Banner” and “Moving Forward,” composed by IUP student Derek Cooper, of Felton, a senior music major, for this occasion.

-“The composition first demonstrates the noise and chaos of the construction but then praises and rejoices in the completion of the IUP Performing Arts Center,” Cooper said.
+“The composition first demonstrates the noise and chaos of the construction, but then praises and rejoices in the completion of the IUP Performing Arts Center,” Cooper said.
 “I also wanted to convey how much the campus has changed since the last time

 The jazz ensemble will present “Back Home Again (in Fisher Auditorium),” a variation on the classic “Back Home Again in Indiana”; “From This Moment On”; and “Get in Line.”

-The marching band will play “Eleanor Rigby,” “Crimson Xpress” and “Amazing Grace.”
+The marching band will play “Eleanor Rigby,” “Crimson Xpress,” and “Amazing Grace.”

-“South Pacific” on the lower level of Waller Hall; “All That Jazz” with The Loading Dock Jazz Trio student performing group on the loading dock of the building; “Swan Lake” in the mezzanine lobby; and “Little Shop of Horrors” in one of the new dressing
+“South Pacific” on the lower level of Waller Hall; “All That Jazz” with the Loading Dock Jazz Trio student performing group on the loading dock of the building; “Swan Lake” in the mezzanine lobby; and “Little Shop of Horrors” in one of the new dressing

-The evening also will include demonstrations in other dressing rooms by students doing stage makeup, the IUP Dance Theater rehearsing in the new rehearsal studio and rehearsals for “Violet Sharp” in Waller. is a member of Pennsylvania’s State System of Higher Education.
+The evening also will include demonstrations in other dressing rooms by students doing stage makeup, the IUP Dance Theater rehearsing in the new rehearsal studio and rehearsals for Violet Sharp in Waller.

 IUP is a member of the Pennsylvania State System of Higher Education.